Registering a sole proprietorship in Hong Kong is straightforward, requiring minimal documentation and allowing quick setup.

 Is a Sole Proprietorship Right for Your Business?

 In Hong Kong, a sole proprietorship is a business entity owned and managed by a single person.
+It is the simplest and most common form of business structure, especially for a small business.

-Note that a sole proprietorship can register more than one business in Hong Kong, either as a sole proprietor or by engaging in other ventures.
+Note that a sole proprietorship business can register more than one company in Hong Kong, either as a sole proprietor or by engaging in other ventures.
+If you are unsure whether a sole proprietorship is the right choice for your business, just check this video from our colleague Nicole.

 Characteristics of a Sole Proprietorship Business